aryan68125/My-Image-Filters/README.md

 This allows users to put filters on their images, Users can import images from their phone's gallery , apply a filter of their choosing, and share the filtered images onto other apps like WhatsAPP, Telegram etc..

+If you want to Demo this application then go to the releases section and download the apk for this application from there.

 Here are some Previews of this Application->
 ![](app/src/main/res/drawable/one.png)